- Oops!Something went wrong.Please try again later.

 RAMSEY, N.J. and BOCA RATON, Fla., Nov.
-06, 2019 (GLOBE NEWSWIRE) -- ADMA Biologics, Inc. (ADMA) (ADMA or the Company), a commercial biopharmaceutical company dedicated to manufacturing, marketing and developing specialty plasma-derived biologics for the treatment of immunodeficient patients at risk for infection and the prevention of certain infectious diseases, today announced financial results for the third quarter and nine months ended September 30, 2019, and provided an overview of its recent corporate achievements.
+05, 2020 (GLOBE NEWSWIRE) -- ADMA Biologics, Inc. (Nasdaq: ADMA) (“ADMA” or the “Company”), an end-to-end commercial biopharmaceutical company dedicated to manufacturing, marketing and developing specialty plasma-derived biologics, today reported financial results for its fiscal third quarter and nine months ended September 30, 2020, and provided an overview of recent progress and accomplishments.

-Total revenues for the nine months ended September 30, 2019 were $17.3 million, compared to $12.9 million for the nine months ended September 30, 2018, representing an increase of $4.4 million, or approximately 34%.
-The increase in revenues was primarily due to increased production and sales of IVIG and related products manufactured at the Boca Facility.
+Total revenues for the nine months ended September 30, 2020 were $28.3 million, compared to $17.3 million for the nine months ended September 30, 2019, representing an increase of $11.0 million, or approximately 63%.
+The increase in revenues was primarily attributable to increased sales of our immunoglobulin products portfolio: BIVIGAM®, ASCENIV™, Nabi-HB® and intermediate fractions.